mary-wyckoff

 My primary teaching interest is in research and philosophy of the individual patients from neonatal to geriatric.
 My philosophy of education is that every student will have the ability to experience a quality education.
 In our current situation of healthcare the experience of the student should prepare the individual to manage patients in our existing environment and prepare them to be innovative in managing the healthcare needs across the continuum from the newborn to the chronicity of geriatric population.
 The learning culture should be individualized and focused on providing information, situations and technology to facilitate exceptional experiences for each student.

 I believe in the philosophy of teaching and learning at Samuel Merritt University and in providing a system of beliefs and values while developing an integral partnership with students and collaboration with peers in the teaching and learning process.
-My goal is clear and directed toward the preparation of health care practitioners whose practice is detailed, organized and coordinated to facilitate the care of each individual client with respect to their specific situations.
+My goal is clear and directed toward the preparation of health care practitioners whose practice is detailed, organized and coordinated to facilitate the care of each individual client with respect to their specific beliefs, quality of life and individual situations.

 Scholarly Interests